 Two RIPTA trolleys run simultaneously through campus.
 Monday through Friday, the outbound trolley leaves the Gateway Center for campus at 7:40 a.m., while the inbound trolley leaves from the corner of Ruggles and Bellevue avenues at 7:38 a.m. and then goes through campus.
 On Saturdays, the outbound trolley begins its route at 8:40 a.m., while the inbound trolley begins at 8:54 a.m.
 On Sundays, both trolleys begin their routes at 9:40 a.m.

-Students with valid IDs may also use any statewide RIPTA service such as Providence or Kingston.
-Trolley and bus schedules can be obtained at the Office of Safety and Security, the Office of Campus Life, Miley Hall, Wakehurst and the O'Hare Academic Center.
+Students with valid IDs may also use any statewide RIPTA service.
+Trolley and bus schedules are available in the Office of Safety and Security, the Office of Campus Life, Miley Hall, Wakehurst and the O'Hare Academic Center.

-An on-campus shuttle that operates between residence halls, academic buildings, the Rodgers Recreation Center and the McKillop Library is available daily from 6 p.m. until 1 a.m.
-Additionally, off-campus shuttle service operates daily from 8 p.m. until midnight Sunday through Wednesday and 8 p.m. until 1 a.m.
+An on-campus shuttle that operates between residence halls, academic buildings, the Rodgers Recreation Center and the McKillop Library is available daily from 6 p.m. to 1 a.m.
+Additionally, off-campus shuttle service operates from 8 p.m. to midnight Sunday through Wednesday and 8 p.m. to 1 a.m.
 Thursday through Saturday following a prescribed route through the city of Newport.

-Students are encouraged to bring bicycles to campus as an alternative mode of transportation.
-Although it is not required, students are encouraged to register their bicycles, free of charge, with the Office of Safety and Security.
-Students should be aware that bicycles with motors attached, including small scooters, are strictly prohibited.
+Students who bring bicycles to campus are encouraged to register their bicycles, free of charge, with the Office of Safety and Security.
+Bicycles with motors attached, including small scooters, are strictly prohibited.

-There are approximately 15 bicycle racks positioned throughout campus, and bicycle storage rooms are located at Hunt and Reefe halls and New Residence.
+There are approximately 15 bicycle racks located throughout campus, and bicycle storage rooms are located at Hunt, Reefe and Walgreen halls.
 Bicycle locks are recommended.
 In addition, all RIPTA buses, with the exception of the local trolleys, are fitted with racks that hold two bicycles.